JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 10. Clerical employee
 11. Skilled employee
 12. Sales & service employee
-13. Paying job at home (home worker) ---->(Go to :numref:`Section{number} <about-income-management>`)
+13. Paying job at home (home worker) ----> (Go to :numref:`Section{number} <about-income-management>`)

 |
 [Questions Q4.4 to Q4.20 ask about the main job you circled in Q4.3.]

 How many employees does the company or organization your husband work for have?
 ================================================================================================

 [Do not include temporary and part-time workers.
-If he is an official, circlethe “Public agency”.]
+If he is an official, circle the “Public agency”.]

 1. 1 to 4
 2. 5 to 9